microsoft/TransformerCompression/README.md

 Slice GPT makes LLMs smaller by first applying orthogonal transformations to each layer that leave the model unchanged, and then slicing off rows and columns of the weight matrices.

-The code is arranged as follows:
+The code is arranged as a package 'slicegpt' in /src, and script to replicate experiments from the paper are in /experiments.
+To install the sliceGPT package, we recommend

+`pip install -e .`

 ## Contributing